awslabs/aws-iam-generator/README.md

       - all
 ```

 This will create a role called NetworkAdmin.
 It will have two AWS managed policies, and one policy referenced from the `policies:` section of the config.yaml.
+It allows for a list of `managed_policies:` to attach to the role.

 The assume role policy document will be automatically generated to trust the parent: